Learning Outcomes

 Investigating Title Before Grant

-If the landlord’s title is registered, official copies of the register and title plan should be obtained.
-For unregistered land, an epitome of title with a good root (at least 15 years old) is required.
-The solicitor must check for:
+If the landlord’s title is registered, official copies of the register and title plan should be obtained and checked.
+The official copies should be scrutinised for:

-- Restrictions on granting leases (e.g. lender’s consent, superior landlord’s consent)
+- Restrictions on dispositions, including restrictions requiring third-party consent (e.g. lender’s consent, trustee consents, or superior landlord consent)

-- Class of title (absolute, good leasehold, possessory, or qualified)
+- Class of title (absolute, good leasehold, possessory, or qualified), which may affect the quality of the reversionary title from which the lease is granted

 Key Term: headlease